 CHC Purpose Transforming people to transform their world through distinctively Christian higher education.
-CHC Mission The formation of people in Christian character, scholarship and leaders influence their world for God and the common good.
-CHC Vision To be a relevant and redemptive voice influencing Australian society f the common good through the integration of faith, learning and school
+CHC Mission The formation of people in Christian character, scholarship and leadership to influence their world for God and the common good.
+CHC Vision To be a relevant and redemptive voice influencing Australian society for God and the common good through the integration of faith, learning and scholarship.